 Our study contributes to the existing literature by analyzing the causal impact of Luxembourg's free public transport policy, launched in March 2020, on the country's road transport CO2 emissions.
 Luxembourg's position as the first country in the world to implement this policy provides a unique experimental context.
 The existence of a large number of countries and regions without free public transport provides an opportunity to construct a counterfactual scenario.
-This scenario would represent a suitable comparison for the trajectory of Luxembourg's road transport CO2 emissions if the policy had not been implemented.
+This scenario can represent a suitable comparison for the trajectory of Luxembourg's road transport CO2 emissions if the policy had not been implemented.
 This allows us to evaluate the causal impact of this policy on road transport CO2 emissions.
 To the best of our knowledge, our study is the first to empirically assess the direct causal effect of free public transportation on CO2 emissions.
-The results of our study thus provide a unique and significant contribution to the body of evidence regarding the efficacy of public transportation as a strategy to tackle climate change.
+This focus allows us to discuss modal shifts from motorized vehicles to public transportation.
+The results of our study provide a unique and significant contribution to the body of evidence regarding the efficacy of public transportation as a strategy to tackle climate change.

-We use the recently proposed SDID method and construct a counterfactual CO2 emission trajectory for Luxembourg from a pool of donor regions consisting of all other European countries at the Nomenclature for Territorial Units for Statistics (NUTS) 2 regional level.
+We use the recently proposed synthetic difference-in-differences (SDID) method and construct a counterfactual CO2 emission trajectory for Luxembourg from a pool of donor regions consisting of all other European countries at the Nomenclature for Territorial Units for Statistics (NUTS) 2 regional level.
 We conduct our analysis at the NUTS 2 level, as Luxembourg itself constitutes a NUTS 2 region.
 Moreover, Luxembourg is quite different to other European countries in economic terms and NUTS 2 regions can offer a more suitable comparison to Luxembourg in terms of their emission trajectories compared to entire countries.
 We further include covariates to control for the potential confounding effects arising from the COVID-19 pandemic, the resulting changes in commuting, working-from-home patterns, and changes in fuel prices that could also affect road transport CO2 emissions.

-We estimate that the free public transport policy in Luxembourg led to an estimated average treatment effect (ATT) of around 6.5% reduction in CO2 emissions from the road transport sector.
+We estimate that the free public transport policy in Luxembourg led to an average treatment effect (ATT) of around 6.2%, i.e., to a reduction in CO2 emissions from the road transport sector by 6.2%.
 To the best of our knowledge, there is only one other study that directly looks at Luxembourg free public transportation policy.
 Bigi et al. (2023) use an agent-based modelling approach to show that the policy significantly contributed to a modal shift from private vehicles to public transport, but that it did not significantly impact congestion levels.
 Our results are in line with their findings and appear robust across different specifications.